 SEO Drives Credibility

-Users searching a particular query will put enormous authority into the first result they see, and the first search result is often what they click.
+Users searching a particular query will put enormous authority into the first result they see, and the first search result is often what they click on.
 The higher a college or university website is in Google search results, the more prestige and authority it has to searchers.
+Learn more about prospective student search intent.

 SEO is at the Forefront of Content Strategy